 What is COPRA?

 COPRA is a full color, serialized action comic written, drawn, lettered and colored by me, Michel Fiffe.
-It started out as a self-published series, was briefly published by Image Comics, and has returned to being a self-published series as Image continues to publish the collections of the issues.
+It started out as a self-published series while the collections are currently being published by Image Comics.

 How do you pronounce it?
 Your last name, too.